lavenderYuu/Emotionary/README.md

 - 🔍 Insights Page improvements
     - 📊 Stacked bar chart that shows how often different moods are associated with different tags over the past month (CP)
     - 🗺️ Vertical responsiveness for mood heatmap (CP)
+- 📄 Entries Page improvements
+    - ↩️ Filtered entries are reset when user navigates to another page
+    - ↩️ Reset filter button
 - 🏷️ Updated styling for tags and buttons to ensure consistency
 - 🌡️ Keyword-triggered mental health resources
-- 🔃 Loading indicator when entries are being analyzed and saved
+- 🔄️ Loading indicator when entries are being analyzed and saved (CP)

 ## Test Suite
 We implemented a comprehensive test suite using the Mocha and Chai testing frameworks, as well as mongodb-memory-server and supertest.
 Our backend tests cover all API routes for entries, tags, and users; our frontend tests cover filtering for our search functionality.
 Additionally, we used mochawesome to generate our test reports.